ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	public abstract void downloadFirmware(DeviceFirmware deviceFirmware);
 	public abstract void updateFirmware(DeviceFirmware deviceFirmware);

-**Sample implmentation of downloadFirmware**
+**Sample implementation of downloadFirmware**

 The implementation must report the status of the Firmware Download via DeviceFirmware object.
-If the Firmware Download operation is successfull, then the state of the firmware to be set to DOWNLOADED and UpdateStatus should be set to SUCCESS.
-If an error occurrs during Firmware Download the state should be set to IDLE and updateStatus should be set to one of the error status values,
+If the Firmware Download operation is successful, then the state of the firmware to be set to DOWNLOADED and UpdateStatus should be set to SUCCESS.
+If an error occurs during Firmware Download the state should be set to IDLE and updateStatus should be set to one of the error status values,
     * OUT_OF_MEMORY
     * CONNECTION_LOST
     * INVALID_URI